kube-object-storage/lib-bucket-provisioner/doc/design/object-bucket-lib.md

 This approach is fully decentralized with each provisioner running watches on its own OBCs and on all OBs.
 There has been concern expressed about overhead having N provisioners all running the same OB controller watching the same OBs, and behaving the same for all OBs.
 Another issue was that a decentralized design didn't support a reasonable separation of concerns: namely, _Provisioner-1_, when reconciling orphaned OBs, could end up deleting an OB for a different provisioner.
-**Note:** this alternative for Phase-0 of this proposal, since there will be no OB controller, is not relevant.
+**Note:** this alternative in not relevant to Phase-0 of this proposal since there will be no OB controller until a later phase.

 ### Binding
 Bucket binding requires these steps before the bucket is accessible to an app pod: